BSW in Social Work

 BSW Program Requirements

-History or Political Science (student's choice, but must be selected from the subject area not chosen for American History/American Government)3
+Any 1000-level or higher History or Political Science course (must be selected from the subject area not chosen for American History/American Government)3

 PSYCH 2310Social Psychology3